Last Updated: Year 22 Day 260

 a way to retrieve them.

-To sell to the market, you must still be inside a market and the product
+To sell to the market, you must also fill the following conditions:

 - You must own the entity or have the necessary faction privileges if